-Each sale, exchange, or redemption of shares of the Fund is considered a taxable event for you.
-Depending on the purchase price and the sale, exchange, or redemption price of the Fund shares you sell, exchange, or redeem, you may have a gain or loss on the transaction, which should generally be capital gain or loss to you, assuming you hold Fund shares as capital assets.
-The gain or loss generally will be treated as short-term capital gain or loss if you held the shares 12 months or less, long term capital gain or loss if you held the shares for longer.
+Each sale, exchange, or redemption of shares of the Fund is considered a taxable and will generally result in capital gain or loss if you hold your Fund shares as capital assets.
+The gain or loss generally will be treated as short-term capital gain or loss if you held the shares twelve months or less, long term capital gain or loss if you held the shares twelve months or less, long term capital gain or loss if you held the shares twelve months or less, long term capital gain or loss if you held the shares for longer.
 Any capital loss on the sale of Fund shares held for six months or less is treated as long-term capital loss to the extent that capital gain dividends were paid with respect to such Fund shares.
 You are responsible for any tax liabilities generated by your transaction.
 The Code limits the deductibility of capital losses in certain circumstances.
 An exchange of shares of one class directly for shares of another class of the Fund generally should not be a taxable exchange for U.S. federal income tax purposes.
 You should talk to your tax advisor before making an exchange.